gph82/mdciao/doc/highlights.rst

  .. figure:: imgs/interface.matrix@3.5_Ang.Fig.4.png
       :scale: 25%
       :align: left
+      :name: interface_matrix

       (click to enlarge).
 Interface contact matrix between the B2AR receptor and the Gs protein, using a cutoff of 3.5 AA.
 The labelling incorporates consensus nomenclature to identify positions and domains of both receptor (BW) and G-protein (CGN).
 Please note: this is not a **symmetric** contact-matrix.
 The y-axis shows residues in the Gs protein and the x-axis in the receptor.

-* Since **Fig. 4** is bound to incorporate a lot of blank pixels, ``mdciao`` will also produce sparse plots and figures that highlight the formed contacts only:
+* Since :numref:`interface_matrix` is bound to incorporate a lot of blank pixels, ``mdciao`` will also produce sparse plots and figures that highlight the formed contacts only:

  .. figure:: imgs/interface.overall@3.5_Ang.Fig.5.png
       :scale: 15%